Accessibility checklist for communications

-Use this checklist to rate the accessibility of the communications you create and to learn ways to improve your written, visual, and digital communications for you and others.
+Use this checklist to make sure your communications are accessible and to learn ways to improve your written, visual, and digital communications.

 Meetings and presentations